Counter-Attack: Plot

 Kulkov decides to try a ploy.
 He orders the magician to go around the corner of the main room out of sight of the others.
 He knocks the German out and then fires one round, making the rest think he has exacted revenge for the attack.
 He repeats the charade with the defiant sergeant (Ivan Triesault).
 The third man Kulkov picks admits he is Major Erich von Sturmer (Harro Meller).
 Stillman cannot hide his anger against the major for allowing two of his men to be "shot" before revealing his identity.

 A cat and mouse game ensues, as Kulkov and von Sturmer try to extract from the other the enemy's plans.
 Finally, they make a deal; as each is confident of being rescued by his own side, he will reveal what he knows.
 Kulkov cleverly tells the truth, but in such a way that von Sturmer does not believe him.
 But then, during a heated exchange, Kulkov reveals the secret of the bridge.

 When Elenko weakens, Kulkov has to guard the prisoners by himself without rest.
 She urges him to kill them immediately, but Kulkov refuses, hoping he can find out what he came for.
 Finally, he dozes off, but is awakened by a shout from Stillman, who joins the Russians.
 He is given a rifle (shown in the end to have no bullets) to stand guard, though Kulkov is careful to stay behind him.

 Then, digging is heard.
 To Kulkov's dismay, he hears German voices.
 Von Sturmer taunts him, revealing the truth about the German attack and boasting about his earlier lie.
 When he rushes to the blocked entrance, Kulkov shoots him and prepares to kill everyone else.
 But to his delight, his dog is first through the opening in the rubble.
 The Germans digging were prisoners; the Soviets have launched their offensive and reached the building.
-Kulkov passes along the vital information he has obtained from von Sturmer to Colonel Semenov before falling asleep.
+Kulkov passes along the vital information he has obtained from von Sturmer to Colonel Semenov, and then Kulkov collapses from fatigue.